 14:00 – 17:00 Artist talks:

 London Fieldworks – artists Bruce Gilchrist and Jo Joelson will discuss their artist- architectural interventions in rural and urban green spaces including Super Kingdom, Spontaneous City, Outlandia and Nuts House, their most recent commission for Manchester International Festival.

-Jonathan Hoskins – Jonathan will talk about a relevant past projects exploring grassroots social housing, gentrification, and his research at the Cranbrook estate, a new town near Exeter.
+Jonathan Hoskins – Jonathan will talk about relevant past projects exploring grassroots social housing, gentrification, and his research with artist Margareta Kern at the Cranbrook estate, a new town near Exeter.

 Ian Nesbitt – Ian will present a small selection of works loosely exploring the Commons in urban and non-urban settings.

 Development, dwelling and transitivity, public talk by Dr Mike Hannis.
 Is ‘development’ something done by people, or to them?
 Can it really ever be ‘sustainable’?
 Can land-use planning be detached from the ideology of growth?

 Screenings of artists’ films in the Pavilion.
 Curated and introduced by Marcy Saude.

 This screening will present international moving image work exploring alternative strategies for organising our lives and living environments on earth in the contemporary moment.
 Rejecting false dichotomies such as nature and civilisation, technology and primitivism, past and future, life and politics, and art and polemics, the work chosen will highlight roadblocks to our survival as, well as ways forward.
 See showreel details below.